raspberrychris/kidsteepees/content/blog/Luvodi-Girls-Pink-Teepee-Tent-Children-Review.md

 ### Product Description

+Luvodi girls pink teepee tent is a new design of kids playhouse, which is made with 100% natural non-toxic wood and linen fabric.
+It can give your kids a cozy place to lounge, sleep, enjoy role playing, relax themselves, play with friends for hours of fun.
+This tent is very suitable for both indoor and outdoor use as it comes with a user manual for easy assembling and cleaning.

 - **DURABLE & SAFE** LUVODI kids teepee is made with 100% natural non-toxic wood and linen fabric, which is very sturdy and durable for a long period use.

 - **COSY** This play tent can give your kids a cozy place to lounge, sleep, enjoy role playing, relax themselves, play with friends for hours of fun.